On propagation of regularities and evolution of radius of analyticity in the solution of the fifth order KdV-BBM model: Introduction

 The parameters appearing in \eqref{parametros} and \eqref{parametros-1} satisfy $a+b+c+d=\frac{1}{3}$, $\gamma_1+\gamma_2=\frac{1}{6}$, $\gamma=\frac{1}{24}(5-18\gamma_1)$ and $\delta_2-\delta_1=\frac{19}{360}-\frac{1}{6}\gamma_1$ with $\delta_1>0$ and $\gamma_1>0$.

+We have two main objectives in this work.
+First, we plan to study the propagation of regularities in the solution of the IVP \eqref{5kdvbbm}.
+This sort of problem is widely studied in the literature, for example see \cite{ILP-15, ILP-A1, ILP-A2, LPS-A1} and references therein.
+In most of these works, wide class of dispersive equations including the Korteweg-de Vries (KdV), Benjamin-Ono (BO), Benjamin-Bona-Mahony (BBM) equations is considered.

+In the second part, we plan to study the well-posedness of the IVP \eqref{5kdvbbm} in the spaces of analytic functions, the so called Gevrey class of functions, and the evolution of radius of analyticity of the solution.

 The higher order water wave model (\ref{5kdvbbm}) describing the unidirectional propagation of water waves was recently introduced by Bona et al. \cite{BCPS1} by using the second order approximation in the two-way model, the so-called $abcd-$system derived in \cite{BCS1, BCS2}.
 In the literature, this model is also known as the fifth order KdV-BBM type equation.
-The IVP \eqref{5kdvbbm} posed on the spatial domain $\R$ was studied by the authors in \cite{BCPS1} considering initial data in $H^s(\R)$ and proving local well-posedness for $s\geq 1$.
-When the parameter $\gamma$ satisfies $\gamma = \frac7{48}$, the model \eqref{5kdvbbm} posed on $\R$ possesses hamiltonian structure and the flow satisfies
+The IVP \eqref{5kdvbbm} posed on the spatial domain $\R$ was studied by the authors in \cite{BCPS1} considering initial data in $H^s(\R)$ and proving the local well-posedness for $s\geq 1$.
+More precisely, the local result proved in \cite{BCPS1} is the following.